-Our manuscript was donated by a gentleman from Sydney’s northern beaches after hearing about our Colonial Gastronomy programs in 2011.
-He understood the manuscript to have been penned by an English woman residing in, or near, Bath between 1832 and 1836.
-Its author is unknown, but research has indicated that it may have made its way to Australia when its most recent owner’s family came to New South Wales as assisted immigrants in 1853 – I still have some work to do on this one!
+The manuscript was donated by a gentleman from Sydney’s northern beaches who was familiar with our Colonial Gastronomy programs.
+He understood the manuscript to have been penned by an English woman residing in, or near, Bath between 1832 and 1837.
+Its author was unknown, but research has indicated that it may have made its way to Australia with the Thomas Weaver (1802-1881) and his wife Ann Bradbury (1808-1886) who married in Bath in June 1828, and came to New South Wales as assisted immigrants in 1853.
+It is likely that Ann compiled the recipes.

 ‘Lost’ recipes, forgotten favourites, timeless tastes

 Certain recipes, or ‘receipts’ as they were known at the time, have become lost in time – Thatched House Pie (an eighteenth century recipe) is on my list to recreate, with lamb or beef rather than pigeons, but the vermicelli ‘roof’ sounds a delight!
 Tomatas (tomatoes) were still a novelty and potatoes required special care if they were to be available at Christmas.
 Domestic crafts extend beyond regular cooking – curing bacon, making yeast and Preserving Lettuce as Ginger, give an idea of seasonal household activity and self-sustainability.
 In addition to culinary recipes there are receipts for a variety of beverages including British Champagne and Cherry Brandy, medicinal remedies (with particular attention paid to prevention and treatment for cholera and childhood diseases such as whooping cough) and household substances such as Mucilage of gum arabic, stove blacking and garden pesticides.
 These were the daily concerns for domestic goddesses in the 1800s, and a reminder that every aisle in the modern supermarket had a domestic crafts equivalent in the early C19th.